 - Updating the Initiative’s website.

 In addition, opportunities for developmental growth are encouraged, such as interviewing senior Department officials and officials from external organizations, and attending internal/external presentations and briefings related to African American education.
-Duties also will vary slightly for graduate students, particularly Ph.D. or Ed.D. candidates.
+Duties also will vary slightly for students pursuing terminal degrees such as Ph.D. or Ed.D. candidates.